LiuinStein/CILManagement-Server/README.md

 * **Spring Web flow**: has been replaced by **Activiti**
 * **Shiro**: has been replaced by **Spring Security**

+Further development:

+* **Spring HATEOAS** for creating REST representations that follow the HATEOAS principle
+* **Spring Security for OAuth2** for OAuth2 authorization & get rid of the usage of session

 > **Java is the engine then Spring is the fuel**.